-Northern Elevator Company can replace your single bottom cylinder with a double bottom cylinder which is tape coated and installed in a PVC liner.
-The thick PVC liner surrounds the sides and bottom of the cylinder and protects the cylinder from ground water electrolysis.
+When a replacement hydraulic cylinder is necessary, Northern Elevator Company can replace your single bottom cylinder with a double bottom cylinder which is tape coated and installed in a PVC liner.
+The thick PVC liner surrounds the sides and bottom of the cylinder and protects the cylinder from groundwater electrolysis.
 We also install a thick rubberized tape coating as an extra measure of protection.
-Taken together, these measures almost entirely eliminate the risk of catastrophic failure.
+Taken together, these measures almost entirely eliminate the risk of catastrophic hydraulic cylinder failure.

-Whether your hydraulic cylinder is currently leaking or you are taking proactive measure to ensure against a catastrophic hydraulic failure, Northern Elevator has a solution that will increase the safety of your passengers and protect the environment.
+Whether your hydraulic cylinder is currently leaking or you are taking proactive preventative measures to ensure against a catastrophic hydraulic failure, Northern Elevator has a solution that will increase the safety of your passengers and protect the environment.

 For years, the standard industry cylinder design was a cylinder with a single plate welded to the bottom.
-If the weld at the bottom of this cylinder should catastrophically fail, the elevator system can experience an immediate loss of oil pressure, resulting in an uncontrolled descent of the elevator car and a potential high speed stop in the pit.
+If the weld at the bottom of this cylinder fails, the elevator system can experience an immediate loss of oil pressure, resulting in an uncontrolled descent of the elevator car and a potential high-speed stop in the pit.

-To date many of these code changes have not been made retroactive, and many hydraulic elevators with single bottom cylinders, as well as hydraulic elevators with no protection from corrosion, are still in service.
-Several proposals addressing this issue have recently been acted on by the A.S.M.E. hydraulic elevator code committee, including specific maintenance procedures, and making mandatory certain upgrades or replacements.
+Many of these code changes are not retroactive, so many hydraulic elevators with single bottom cylinders, as well as hydraulic elevators with no protection from corrosion, are still in service.
+Several proposals addressing this issue have recently been acted on by the A.S.M.E. hydraulic elevator code committee, including specific maintenance procedures, and making mandatory certain upgrades or hydraulic cylinder replacements.

 Fill out our Elevator hydraulic cylinder Replacement Estimate Request form below.
 One of our representatives will contact you within 48 hours.